CyberSource/cybersource-rest-client-node/MLE.md

 To use the MLE feature in the SDK, configure the `merchantConfig` object as shown above and pass it to the SDK initialization.

 ## Notes
-- If `isMLE` is set to true, it will enable MLE for all API calls that support MLE by CyberSource, unless overridden by mapToControlMLEonAPI.
+- If `useMLEGlobally` is set to true, it will enable MLE for all API calls that support MLE by CyberSource, unless overridden by mapToControlMLEonAPI.
-- If `mapToControlMLEonAPI` is not provided or does not contain a specific API function name, the global isMLE setting will be applied.
+- If `mapToControlMLEonAPI` is not provided or does not contain a specific API function name, the global useMLEGlobally setting will be applied.
 - The `mleKeyAlias` parameter is optional and defaults to CyberSource_SJC_US if not specified by the user.
 Users can override this default value by setting their own key alias.
 ### Contact
 For any issues or further assistance, please open an issue on the GitHub repository or contact our support team.